kubesphere/website/content/en/blogs/understand-requests-and-limits-in-kubernetes.md

 ## Summary

 As a portable and extensible open-source platform, Kubernetes is born for managing containerized workloads and Services.
 It boasts a comprehensive, fast-growing ecosystem that has helped it secure its position as the de facto standard in container orchestration.
 That being said, it is not always easy for users to learn Kubernetes and this is where KubeSphere comes to play its part.
 KubeSphere empowers users to perform virtually all the operations on its dashboard while they also have the option to use the built-in web kubectl tool to run commands.
-This article focuses on requests and limits, their underlying logic in Kubernetes, as well as how to use KubeSphere to configure them for easy operation and maintenance of your cluster.
+This article focuses on Kubernetes resource requests and limits, their underlying logic in Kubernetes, as well as how to use KubeSphere to configure them for easy operation and maintenance of your cluster.

 ## Reference